AVCD: Mitigating Hallucinations in Audio-Visual Large Language Models through Contrastive Decoding: Method

 However, directly adding probabilities inside the logarithm is undesirable since the model outputs logits rather than probabilities.
 To address this, we apply Taylor expansion for logarithm function:

 with the error in the approximation being second order in the relative difference between A and B. The detailed derivation of \Eref{eq7} is provided in Supp.~\ref{app.A}.

 Based on our derivation, we expect the difference between the original logits and those from corrupted signals to be minimal.
-To validate the effectiveness of our attentive masking strategy, we compute the KL divergence between the logit distributions from original and corrupted signals using 100 samples from the AVHBench dataset~\cite{sung2024avhbench}.
-As shown in \Fref{tab;KL}, our method yields a smaller divergence compared to VCD, indicating that our approach introduces less distortion when masking modalities.
+To validate the effectiveness of our attentive masking strategy, we compute the exact approximation error (defined in Supp.~\ref{app.A.1}) between the logits from original and corrupted signals on 100 samples from the AVHBench dataset~\cite{sung2024avhbench}, after applying the adaptive plausibility constraint.
+As shown in \Tref{tab:error}, our method produces smaller errors than VCD across multiple masked modality combinations, indicating that it introduces less distortion when masking modalities.
 This result supports the mathematical approximation that allows moving the addition operation outside the logarithm.
 Accordingly, we can approximate $\text{logit}(\vy_t| \vx^v,\vx^l)$ as:

 Similarly, by applying the logarithm to \Eref{eq6} and substituting the results into \Eref{eq4}, we derive the extended CD that leverages the visual modality:

 where $\alpha^v$ controls the degree of contrastive influence.
 Same procedures can be applied to the audio modality.
 To simultaneously address hallucinations in both video and audio, we sum the logits, applying CD to each modality as follows: